Home > Blog > Capability of the PCB Surface Mount Plant

 Solder Paste Inspection (SPI)

-As per e research, 70% of the SMD soldering issues are coming from improper substandard solder pasting.
+As per the research, 70% of the SMD soldering issues are coming from improper substandard solder pasting.
 Manufacturers can ensure their printing paste quality easily when they are producing small quantities.
-But it comes harder and harder by increasing the manufacturing amount of PCBs.
+However, it becomes harder and harder by increasing the manufacturing amount of PCBs.

 Overall, this process provides the manufacturers with a close and accurate observation of the solder printing process and also cuts down the cost of reworking bad units.